thaoktk/moviez/README.md

 ![image](https://user-images.githubusercontent.com/74906342/189488724-584a1bc0-7184-416b-9ca6-47f08e58ea41.png)

-## Give me a star ⭐🌟🌠✨ you like this project ❤️❤️
+## Give me a star ⭐🌟🌠✨ if you like this project ❤️❤️